cbracher69/PD-Learn/PPMI Backend/README.md

 #### Future improvements

 At this stage, the backend can only import tests with numerical output into the data object.
-Although this captures a large number of PPMI scores, it would be desirable to add non-numerical data to the set, in particular genetics and raw imaging data.
+Although this captures a large number of PPMI scores, it would be desirable to add non-numerical data to the set, in particular genome and raw imaging data.
+(The backend now translates single nucleotid polymorphism (SNP) data and Apolipoprotein-E genotype into numerical form.)